Create a multisession future whose value will be resolved asynchronously in a parallel R session

 Details

-This function is not meant to be called directly.
+This function is must not be called directly.
 Instead, the typical usages are:

 # Evaluate futures in parallel on the local machine via as many background